Legal Malpractice Lawsuit FAQ

 If it appears that the lawyer has stopped working on a case altogether, this may amount to legal malpractice.
 An attorney has a duty of due diligence, which means that the attorney must work promptly and diligently on a case until completion.
 The failure to do so violates the attorney's duty to you.

 During my first consultation with my lawyer, they advised me that I could recover more than I ultimately received.
 Can I sue my lawyer in a legal malpractice lawsuit?

 A lawyer's initial representation of what a case is worth does not indicate whether the attorney represented you appropriately.
 However, a lawyer does have a duty to act with competence.
 A lawyer must have the legal knowledge and skill necessary to represent you with zealous advocacy.
 If a lawyer falls below this standard and it can be proven that the lawyer's actions amounted to incompetence, you have a viable legal malpractice claim.

 I think that my attorney misused funds they held in my name.
 What can I do about it?

 Lawyers have a fiduciary duty to act in their client's best interests when handling money or other property that belongs to the client.
 If you think that your lawyer has mishandled your money, contact the attorney ethics agency in your state immediately.
 Most states have funds available to help you recover any misappropriated money.

 Can I fire my lawyer?

-Absolutely, a client has the right to discharge a lawyer at any time during the representation.
-A client is also entitled to the work-product created by the lawyer while working on a client's case.
-The lawyer must readily give the client's file to the client or to the client's new lawyer when requested.
+Absolutely.
+You have the right to discharge a lawyer at any time during the representation.
+You are also entitled to see the work-product created by the lawyer while working on your case.
+When requested, the lawyer must readily give your file to you or your new lawyer.